The Canadian Women’s Club – welcoming Canadian women to London for over 80 years.

 Our members love a party from time to time and organise special gatherings in the summer and at Christmas.
 Each November we find an interesting venue to experience one of London’s famous afternoon teas.
 Places have included the former London City Hall, the Royal Automobile Club and a riverside tea house in Richmond.

 You cannot live in London and not experience its brilliant fringe theatre scene.
 Each month a play is proposed.
 Members buy their own tickets and let the host know so we can meet up.
 The evening is rounded off either with supper before or a drink in the bar, making for an enjoyable evening.

 CWC belongs to the Federation of International Women’s Associations in London (FIWAL), a network of over 30 women’s clubs across London.
 As a member of the CWC you can attend many of their events, providing opportunities to enrich your experience and meet women from other countries and backgrounds.

 As a club run almost entirely by volunteers, CWC is a great place for women with time and organisation skills to get involved in organising their club.
 If you have a special interest and would like to set up a group, either alone or with another member, let us know.
 If you would like to organise an outing, we are always looking for ideas.
 We also need people interested in being on the executive and getting a deeper knowledge of running a club.
 Our sister organisations, of which the CWC is the founder, the Canadian Centennial Scholarship Fund and the Maple Leaf Trust also welcome volunteers from the Canadian Women’s Club.

 All of these activities and more are advertised in detail in our twice monthly newsletter.
 To sign up, please visit our membership page.
 We look forward to welcoming you.

-To view the CWC’s cancellation policy, please click here.
+If the event is prepaid directly to the CWC, please view the CWC’s cancellation policy, click here.